TeamAwesomeQuackers/NLP_Project/README.md

 # NLP_Project

 ## About this Project
+#### What Programming Language are People using for their BitCoin Related Repositories on GitHub?
+#### Give me the README, and I'll Predict the Language.

 ### Project Goal:
 The goal is to scrape README pages from BitCoin related repositories on GitHub, so that we can predict the language of that repository.